 ROI = ($200,000 − $50,000) ÷ $50,000 × 100 = 300%

-This means every dollar spent returned $3 in net revenue — or $4 total including the original dollar back.
+Every dollar spent returned $3 in net revenue, or $4 total counting the original dollar back.

-Use the Marketing ROI Calculator to run this instantly without a spreadsheet.
+The Marketing ROI Calculator runs this instantly without a spreadsheet.

 Step 3: Calculate Net Marketing ROI (Accounting for COGS)

-Basic ROI uses revenue, not profit.
-If your products have meaningful costs, basic ROI overstates your return.
+Basic ROI works off revenue, not profit.
+If your products carry meaningful costs, basic ROI overstates your return.

 Net Marketing ROI = (Gross profit − Marketing cost) ÷ Marketing cost × 100